Six Simple Day Trips from Toulouse

 Wine enthusiasts traveling through Toulouse will not want to miss out on a trip to Gaillac.

-Found just 57 kilometers northeast of Toulouse on the river Tarn, Gaillac was established by the Romans in the classical era, and they gave the area its tradition of winemaking.
+Found just 57 kilometers northeast of Toulouse on the river Tarn, the Romans established Gaillac in the classical era, giving the area its winemaking tradition.

 A wonderfully walkable town, Gaillac is ideal for those who like to wander, stopping for coffee, food, and wine as they do so.